Resident Evil (film series): Resident Evil (2002)

-In January 1997, Constantin Film acquired the film rights to the Resident Evil franchise with Alan B. McElroy possibly writing the script.
+In January 1997, Constantin Film acquired the live-action film rights to the Resident Evil franchise with Alan B. McElroy possibly writing the script.
 George A. Romero was hired by Sony Pictures and Capcom to direct and write Resident Evil.
 His script was later rejected and he was ultimately dropped.
 While Romero's script was supported by a number of people from Capcom and Constantin, it was rejected by Constantin producer Bernd Eichinger, as well as Capcom producer Yoshiki Okamoto.
+A documentary based on this adaptation was released on digital on January 7, 2025.
 In late 2000, Paul W. S. Anderson was announced as director and writer.
 Anderson stated the film would not include any tie-ins with the video game series as "under-performing movie tie-ins are too common and Resident Evil, of all games, deserved a good celluloid representation".
-In 2001, Milla Jovovich was cast as Alice, the protagonist of the film.
+In 2001, Milla Jovovich was cast as Alice, an original character who serves as the main protagonist of the film.
 By May 2001, Columbia TriStar was in final negotiations to acquire North American distribution rights to the film and budgeted it at $40 million.

 In the film, the Umbrella Corporation operates a secret genetic research facility named the Hive.
 Located beneath Raccoon City, the Hive has been sealed by its AI, the Red Queen, after the release of the T-virus into the facility.
-The Red Queen kills everyone in the facility to ensure that the T-virus doesn't reach the surface, but the T-virus reanimates them, transforming the humans and animals into aggressive zombies and mutants.
+The Red Queen kills everyone in the facility to ensure that the T-virus does not reach the surface, but the T-virus reanimates them, transforming the humans and animals into aggressive zombies and mutants.
 Alice was once a security operative working for the corporation until her memory was wiped by the Red Queen's nerve gas.
 As her team investigates the Hive, a monstrous Umbrella test subject called a Licker pursues them onto a train.
 Alice survives along with teammate Matt Addison, but they are separated and taken by an Umbrella hazmat unit, where Matt begins to genetically transform.
 Alice awakens from a coma to a ravaged Raccoon City after a T-virus outbreak.